besil/jwebsample/README.md

 Your controller will always return an _Answer_ object, which by default is translated into a json.

-**DynamicContentApp** takes the json object produced, and apply an HTML templated, dynamically rendering the json key-values inside the template.
+**DynamicContentApp** takes the json object produced, and apply an HTML template, dynamically rendering the json key-values inside the template.
-The template engine used is [Jinjava](http://product.hubspot.com/blog/jinjava-a-jinja-for-your-java);
+The template engine used is [Jinjava](http://product.hubspot.com/blog/jinjava-a-jinja-for-your-java).

 All you need to do in order to use the app is _adding it to the server_
 ``` java